scotws/ubuntu-nas/README.md

 helpful for other people looking to build their own NAS from scratch.

 Note that this is just the GitHub repository for the raw files.
-The documents themselves are best read at Read the Docs at https://ubuntu-nas.readthedocs.io/ .
+The documents themselves are best read at Read the Docs at https://ubuntu-nas.readthedocs.io/.
 In fact, one major goal of this text was to experiment with reStructured text, Sphinix, and Read the Docs for other projects.

 ## Liability

 Follow these steps at your own risk.
 The guide is for my own personal system (which some changes for security reasons) and probably will not work for yours.
-It most like also contains errors, and is certainly not a state of the art way to build a server.
+It most likely also contains errors, and is certainly not a state of the art way to build a server.
 This system is used in a low-threat environment, and security is not a priority.
 Also, I'm not a computer professional.
 In other words, I take no responsibility, especially if you lose your data, which is a very real posibility.
+Be scared.

 ## Errors and updates